 The Millennium Promenade takes you on a walk from the Historic Dockyard, through Gunwharf Quays and Old Portsmouth to Southsea.
-The first part of the route to Clarence Pier is marked by a stone motif in the pavement and the promenade is lit by column mounted lanterns.
-The walk then extends along the promenade to Southsea Castle and is marked by posts.
+The first part of the route to Spur Redoubt is marked by a stone motif in the pavement and the promenade is lit by column-mounted lanterns.
+The walk then extends along the promenade to

+Southsea Castle and is marked by plaques inset into the ground.

+There are also plaques inset into the ground through Portsmouth Historic Dockyard that you can follow when visiting the attractions.

 The trail is approximately 2.6 miles long.

 Points of interest

-1 The Hard Originally called the Common Hard, it was constructed around 1720 as a landing area for small boats.
-At the end of the road is Victory Gate, the main entrance to the Historic Dockyard. → There is currently a break in the chain here.
-As you walk away from the entrance to the Historic Dockyard do not follow the chain right into the bus and train station.
-Instead walk along the pavement until you reach the pedestrian entrance to Gunwharf Quays under the railway arch.
-Walk into Gunwharf Quays and proceed straight down to the waterfront where you will pick up the chain.
-2 Gunwharf Quays A major leisure, retail and sailing development completed in 2001.
-Originally the site of an old arsenal from the 17th century and later from 1923 to 1986 the site of HMS Vernon, the Royal Navy's mining and torpedo establishment.
+1 The Hard

+Originally called the Common Hard, it was constructed around 1720 as a landing area for small boats.
+At the end of the road is Victory Gate, the main entrance to the Historic Dockyard.

+→ Please note, there is a break in the chain here.
+As you walk away from the entrance to Portsmouth Historic Dockyard, walk along the pavement until you reach the pedestrian entrance to Gunwharf Quays under the railway arch.
+Walk into Gunwharf Quays and proceed straight down to the waterfront where you will pick up the chain at Spinnaker Tower.

+2 Gunwharf Quays

+A major leisure, retail and sailing development completed in 2001, Gunwharf Quays was originally the site of an old arsenal from the 17th century.
+Later-from 1923 to 1986-it was the site of HMS Vernon, the Royal Navy's mine and torpedo establishment.

+3 Spinnaker Tower

+The 170 metre Spinnaker Tower is the focal point for Portsmouth Harbour and the first landmark for millions of visitors arriving in the UK by sea.
+Three observation platforms offer breath-taking views of the harbour, a 23-mile panorama of the Solent, and beyond.
+Open all year as a visitor attraction.

+4 Waterfront

-3 Spinnaker Tower To your right is the 170 metre Spinnaker Tower, the focal point for Portsmouth Harbour, becoming the first landmark for millions of visitors arriving in the UK on ferries, ships and boats.
-Three observation platforms offer breathtaking views of the harbour, a 23 mile panorama of the Solent and beyond.
-4 Waterfront The waterfront area of Gunwharf Quays offers 500 metres of berths for yachts and tall ships, and plays host to an exciting range of sailing events.
-There are also a wide selection of bars, restaurants and premium designer outlets, with stunning views of Portsmouth Harbour, Old Portsmouth and Gosport. → Follow the chain away from the Spinnaker Tower along the waterfront.
-When you reach the footbridge turn left away from the waterfront and continue until you reach the Old Custom's House on your left.
+The waterfront area of Gunwharf Quays offers 500 metres of berths for yachts and tall ships, and plays host to an exciting range of sailing events.
+There are also a wide selection of bars, restaurants and premium designer outlets, with stunning views of Portsmouth Harbour, Old Portsmouth and Gosport.

+→ Follow the chain away from Spinnaker Tower along the waterfront.
+When you reach the footbridge turn left away from the waterfront and continue until you reach the Old Customs House on your left.

-5 Vernon building or The Old Customs House Built around 1800 as an office block, this Grade II listed building has been converted into a pub.
-The elegant Georgian building was restored using traditional materials of the late 18th century by Gales, a local brewery, with the close involvement of English Heritage.
+5 Vernon building or The Old Customs House

+Built around 1800 as an office block, this Grade II-listed building has been converted into a pub.
+The elegant Georgian building was restored using traditional materials of the late 18th century by Gales brewery with the close involvement of English Heritage.